Pisa: Art and Wine Collide

 Boccanera Terre di Pisa Rosso 2021

 Lively, alive even.
 Prickly red fruit and herbs say hi on the nose.
 Elevated acid and pleasantly sandpapery tannins create a tense but energetic body that grips yet glides.
 More red plums and raspberries take a back seat to herbal concoctions and purple flowers.
 The finish goes on and on, leaning more into fruit and florals.
-Simply a stunner, my gosh. — 23 days ago
+Simply a stunner, my gosh. — a month ago

 "Odedi", Bob and 4 others liked this